JacksonJ97/spacestagram/README.md

 # Spacestagram

 An image sharing application that displays NASA's Astronomy Picture of the Day in the style of an instagram feed.
-Users can like the pictures and click the share button to copy the link to the image.
+Users can like the pictures and click the share button to copy the link of the image.
 Users can also keep scrolling down the feed to see more pictures.
+The liked pictures are saved into a different tab where users can see all the pictures that they liked.
+The state also persists when users reload or leave the page.

 ## My process